pragmagrid/pragmagrid.github.io/_posts/pragma33/2017-06-09-pragma33-committee.md

 short: Committee
 ---
 ## Program Chair
-Prof. David Abramson, The University of Queensland<br/>
+David Abramson, The University of Queensland<br/>
-Dr. Siddeswara Guru, The University of Queensland<br/>
+Siddeswara Guru, The University of Queensland<br/>

 ## Program Committee
 Minh Dinh, The University of Queensland<br/>